jasonbrackman/shape_intersection/readme.md

 Q. Do we need to calculate for a simplex of zero or 1?
 A. The algorithm will always calculate on a minimum of two points since its primed with the first item before entering the algorithm's loop.
-And upon entering the loop a second item is added.
+And upon entering the loop a second item is added before any work with the simplex starts.

 Q. Do we need to calculate for a simplex of greater than 4 (tetrahedron?)
 A. ??